satb/safekeeper/README.md

-Safekeeper is a simple java program that does symmetric encryption of some user provided text with some user provided secret.
+Safekeeper is a simple java command line tool that creates a native image (executable) using GraalVM.
+The tool does AES symmetric encryption of some user provided text with some user provided secret.

 Upon building it, a safekeeper binary is generated that can be run directly without the need for installing the JVM on any machine.
 It uses GraalVM native image building capabilities to generate the binary